U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Hawaiian Airlines

-Pets are required to fly with health certificates on most routes.
-All traveling pets should be at least 8 weeks old.
-Hawaii is rabies-free, so strict regulations apply for pets traveling to the state.
+Pets must have health certificates on most routes and be at least 8 weeks old to travel.
+Hawaii is rabies-free and has strict regulations for pets traveling to the state.

 All dogs and cats traveling to Hawaii must provide documentation of up-to-date rabies vaccinations.
 To avoid a lengthy quarantine, pets also need a passing result on the FAVN test.
-See the State of Hawaii’s Quarantine FAQs for more information about pets traveling to Hawaii.
+For more information, see the State of Hawaii’s Quarantine FAQs or our detailed guide to pets traveling to Hawaii.

-Hawaiian Airlines accepts dogs, cats, and household birds as checked baggage on select domestic flights for a fee of $225 each way.
+Hawaiian Airlines accepts dogs, cats, and household birds as checked baggage on select domestic flights for $225 each way.
 Fees within Hawaii start at $60 for each segment.

-Excess Baggage travel in the cargo hold is limited between April 15 through October 15 to/from warm-weather destinations.
+Travel in the cargo hold is limited between April 15 and October 15 to/from warm-weather destinations.
 Kennels are limited to 36″ x 25” x 28″.
-For pets that don’t meet checked baggage requirements, Hawaiian Air Cargo is another option offered by the airline.
+For pets that don’t meet checked baggage requirements, Hawaiian Air Cargo is another option the airline offers.

 In-Cabin

-Small cats, dogs, and birds may travel in-cabin for a fee of $125 each way.
+Small cats and dogs may travel in-cabin for a fee of $125 each way.
+(Household birds are no longer allowed in-cabin, but may be allowed as excess baggage.)
 Pets traveling within Hawaii may do so for a fee of $35 for each segment.
 Carriers may not be larger than 17” x 11” x 9.5”.
 You may bring an additional carry-on along with your pet carrier.

 Service Animals